 The “traffic lights” graph in a systematic review report shows the risk of bias for each study that was reviewed.

-- What is this traffic light graph in a systematic literature review?
+• What risk of bias is in a systematic literature review.

-What is this traffic light graph in a systematic literature review?
+What is the traffic light graph for a systematic literature review?

 In this graph, each row represents a study and each column represents one type of bias.
 The color represents the reviewer’s conclusion about the risk of each type of bias in each study.